 All Littleton employees are encouraged to duplex printed documents when possible and practical.

 The city has distributed thousands of shade trees to residents since the inception of the Spring Tree Program in 1996.
 Residents can purchase trees at reduced rates each spring and may plant them on any property within the city limits.

-In 1993, the city started an annual leaf and tire recycling program, held in October/November each year.
+In 1993, the city started an annual leaf recycling program, held in October/November each year.